epfl-ada/ada-2023-project-ndlmada/docs/index.md

 <iframe src="overall_dataset_bar.html" width="1100" height="530" frameborder="0" ></iframe>
 <p style="text-align: center;font-size: 0.8em;" font-style="italic">[Fig. 2] : Distribution of the first two subcategories.</p>

 The category that interests us the most is the People one.
 To compare it with others, we need a better overview of their distribution across all articles.
 We found out that only 14.7% of the articles are about people.
-Even so, this category still represents the third most prominent category [Fig. 2].
+Even so, this category still represents the third most prominent category (Fig. 2).
 However, not all articles are selected as targets.
 Within target articles, around 11.5% of them are people, which is close to the article distribution.
 Looking at the paths leading to those selected targets, 25.5% of the articles visited are People, which is lower than those of non-People.
 Thislow proportion is not surprising given the distribution of People/non-People articles.
 Yet, somehow the proportion of people in paths almost doubles compared to the proportion of articles about people in Wikipedia.

 <iframe src="Pie_paths_percentages.html" width="100%" height="400px" frameborder="0" position="relative"></iframe>
-<span color="blue" font-style="italic"> Fig. 3 : People and non-People distribution, from left to right, within all articles, within all the paths, and within all the paths leading to a People target</p>
+<p color="blue" font-style="italic"> Fig. 3 : People and non-People distribution, from left to right, within all articles, within all the paths, and within all the paths leading to a People target</p>

+How can we analyse such a dataset?
+A common way to play Wikispeedia is to first reach a general concept with many outgoing links, such as countries or topics related to geography (Fig.4), as fast as possible.
+Then, players narrow down the research on the subject to find articles as close as possible to the subject of the target.
+The first phase heavily depends on the source article, and the second phase on the target article5.

 ![Graphe](path_graph.png)
-<p style="text-align: center;font-size: 0.8em;"><span style="color :blue"> Fig. X :</span> Pie chart of perfecntages blebleble</p>
+<p style="text-align: center;font-size: 0.8em;"><p style="color :blue"> Fig. 4 : Pie chart of perfecntages blebleble</p>